 To maintain an AFC designation, professionals must complete 30 hours of continuing education every three years.
 They also must pay a $65 annual fee.

 AFCs vs. CFPs

 Though the AFC and CFP designations may seem similar, there are a few important distinctions.
 The CFP is the more well-known designation of the two.
 A CFP can advise clients on financial matters such as financial planning, taxes and retirement.
 Alternately, an advisor with an AFC designation will focus more on assisting clients with financial challenges.
 Those may include paying off debt and correcting damaging money management habits.

 While either of these designations stand alone, some financial professionals choose both.
 Some experts believe that a CFP designation denotes a financial professional better suited to a high-income individual.
 Meanwhile, a professional with an AFC designation is likely may be more helpful to low- and middle-income clients.
 The latter may provide a professional with a more well-rounded education.

 Some consider the process of obtaining a CFP designation more difficult than that of an AFC designation.

 - If you’re under financial stress and think an AFC can help you, perhaps consider a financial advisor with those credentials.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Did credit card debt bury you and leave you uncertain where you should start digging yourself out?
 SmartAsset’s credit card calculator can tell you what you’ll need to do to pay down that debt.